-The Public Hearing, ELAC/DELAC meetings, and Padres Unidos meetings will also be help via zoom.
+The Public Hearing and ELAC/DELAC meetings will also be help via zoom.

 [A summary of the feedback provided by specific stakeholder groups.]

 Following is a summary of feedback provided by families via surveys, focus groups, listening sessions, and think tanks: